IHE/ITI.mCSD/input/pagecontent/ITI-91.md

 ###### 2:3.91.4.2.2.2 FHIR Location Resource Constraints

-A Care Services Update Consumer and a Care Services Update Supplier shall query or return a Location Resource.
+A Update Client and a Directory shall query or return a Location Resource.
 The Location Resource shall be further constrained as described in the [Location Profile for mCSD](StructureDefinition-IHE.mCSD.Location.html).

 When the Location represents a Facility and is paired with an Organization, the FHIR Location Resource shall be further constrained as described in the
 [Location for Facilities Profile for mCSD](StructureDefinition-IHE.mCSD.FacilityLocation.html).